Prop. Int. No. 510-A

 (e) the maximum expenditure authorized under the contract; and

-(f) the start date and anticipated completion date of the contract.
+(f) the anticipated start date and anticipated completion date of the contract.

 6. upon completion of a contract or at periodic intervals determined by the city chief procurement officer, a summary of expenditures pursuant to such contract, including: